H12/string-include_any/README.md

-# MLB Gameday API
+# README

-This is an extension of the String class to check whether a string instance contains one or more substrings
+This is an extension of the String class in Ruby to check whether a string instance contains one or more substrings

 ## Installation